Rowing in New Zealand

 Kayaks are crewed by one or more people facing in the direction they are travelling.
 They dip paddles (shorter than oars) in the water alternately on each side of the boat.

-Boats steered and/or paddled or rowed by oars were used on the River Nile in Egypt from about 4000 BCE, nearly 1000 years before sails appeared in Mesopotamia (modern-day Iraq).
+Boats steered and/or paddled or rowed by oars were used on the River Nile in Egypt from about 4000 BC, nearly 1000 years before sails appeared in Mesopotamia (modern-day Iraq).
 Multi-level rowed craft were invented in Greece.
 Triremes (vessels with three tiers of oars carrying several hundred rowers) dominated the Mediterranean until the end of the Roman Empire.
 Rowing techniques have changed little since the days of the galley slaves shown in movies like Ben Hur.

 Rowing comes to New Zealand